teamradish/TRTwitchPlaysBot/Wiki/Getting-Started.md

 done)
 ```

-This may not work for games that have DRM and can only be launched through a client, such as Steam.
+This may not always work for games that have DRM and can only be launched through a client, such as Steam.
+However, you can find a script that does this for Steam games [here](../Supplementary/RestartSteamGame.sh).

 # Contributing
 If you find any problems with TRBot, please file an [issue](https://github.com/teamradish/TRTwitchPlaysBot/issues).
 [Pull requests](https://github.com/teamradish/TRTwitchPlaysBot/pulls) are encouraged if you'd like to make contributions.